Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

-The third and fourth rows of Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison} show the ratio of molecular-to-atomic gas masses and the depletion time, respectively.
-As $M_{\rm HI}$ depends more strongly than $M_{\rm H_2}$ on the local density, the $M_{\rm H_2}/M_{\rm HI}$ ratio in filaments increases with increasing local density.
+The third and fourth rows of Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison} show the ratio of molecular-to-atomic gas mass and the depletion time, respectively.
+As $M_{\rm HI}$ depends on the local density to a greater extent than $M_{\rm H_2}$, the $M_{\rm H_2}/M_{\rm HI}$ ratio in filaments increases with increasing local density.
 The dispersion in the ratio also increases significantly as the environmental density increases.
-However, the mean value of $M_{\rm H_2}/M_{\rm HI}$ does not vary much from isolation to the cluster core.
+However, the mean value of $M_{\rm H_2}/M_{\rm HI}$ does not vary considerably from isolation to the cluster core.

-The dichotomy between the two broad classes of galaxy morphologies is not seen in the depletion time scales: both ETGs and LTGs, in filaments, scatter around the median value of $\tau_{\rm dep}=(1.08^{+2.05}_{-0.72})$~Gyr.
-At the highest local densities $\gtrsim10~h^{3}$~Mpc$^{-3}$ in filaments and Virgo cluster, the depletion times are strongly suppressed, with about $\sim40\%$ and $\sim70\%$ of the sources, respectively, having only upper limits in $M_{\rm H_2}$ and $\tau_{\rm dep}$.
+The dichotomy between the two broad classes of galaxy morphologies is not seen in the depletion timescales: both ETGs and LTGs in filaments scatter around the median value of $\tau_{\rm dep}=(1.08^{+2.05}_{-0.72})$~Gyr.
+At the highest local densities $\gtrsim10~h^{3}$~Mpc$^{-3}$ in filaments and Virgo cluster, the depletion times are strongly suppressed, with about $\sim40\%$ and $\sim70\%$ of the sources, respectively, only having upper limits in $M_{\rm H_2}$ and $\tau_{\rm dep}$.
 This suggests a rapid environment-driven exhaustion of the H$_2$ reservoirs in these dense regions.

 Taken together, the results from Fig.~\ref{fig:dist_vs_MHI_and_MH2} and Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison} show that a galaxy's gas content varies with location within the cosmic web (isolation, filament, cluster).
-While the local density plays a stronger role than the distance to the filament spines or to cluster core, it appears to be a secondary factor, contributing to amplify the gas depletion.
-The impact of the filaments is clear, with the rise of the fraction of ETGs and the removal of HI gas for even the most gaseous systems, preparing for the galaxy population that is commonly witnessed in clusters.
+While local density plays a stronger role than distance to the filament spines or to cluster core, it appears to be a secondary factor, contributing to amplify the gas depletion.
+The impact of the filaments is clear, leading to a rise of the fraction of ETGs and the removal of HI gas for even the most gaseous systems, { which imply some similarities} with the galaxy population that is commonly witnessed in clusters.